 Appellants, petitioners or respondents shall have the right to appeal decisions of the commission to the next General Assembly.
 Any appeal from the commission to the General Assembly shall be heard in accordance with rules of the Presbyterian Church of Victoria, particularly those related to appeals, including the Standing Orders (ch.
 7).
-For the purposes of Section 11 of chapter 6 of the rules of the Presbyterian Church of Victoria in the context of an appeal from the Commission, any reference to the lower court shall be taken to be a reference to the commission.
+For the purposes of Section 11 of chapter 6 of the rules of the Presbyterian Church of an appeal from the Commission, any reference to the lower court shall be taken to be a reference to the commission.